swcarpentry/python-novice-inflammation/_episodes/02-numpy.md

 By default,
 only a few rows and columns are shown
 (with `...` to omit elements when displaying big arrays).
-To save space on the screen
-when printing a numpy array, numbers will be displayed as `1.` instead of `1.0` when there's nothing interesting after the decimal point.
+To save space on the screen when displaying a NumPy array, numbers are shown as `1.` instead of `1.0` when there's nothing interesting after the decimal point.

 > ## Importing libraries with shortcuts
 >